 Fort Davis National Historic Site

 This national park is centered on the Guadalupe Mountains in El Paso, Texas.
-The Guadalupe Peak is the highest point in Texas and is therefore the main feature among this mountain range.
-This mountain has seen a tumultuous history and archaeologists have collected evidence that show people had lived around the caves in the area for more than 10,000 years ago.
+The Guadalupe Peak is the highest point in Texas and is, therefore, the main feature among this mountain range.
+This mountain has seen a tumultuous history and archaeologists have collected evidence that shows people had lived around the caves in the area for more than 10,000 years ago.
 These early settlers in the area were hunter-gatherers and also depended on the vegetation in the land to survive.

-There are several fauna species who live within the land of this national park including such as black bears, bobcats, elks, gray foxes, badges, mule deers, and cougars.
+There are several fauna species who live within the land of this national park including such as black bears, bobcats, elks, gray foxes, badges, mule deer, and cougars.
 Meanwhile, there are 3 ecosystems in the area of the mountain range.
-It encompasses deserts, canyon interiors and alpine uplands.
+It encompasses deserts, canyon interiors, and alpine uplands.

 Lake Meredith National Recreation Area

 This national recreation area is another unit of the national park service sites in Texas.
 Lake Meredith is the main feature of this national recreation area.
 It is an artificial reservoir measuring at 10,000 acres in size.
 It was created along with the Sanford Dam within the Canadian River.

 Since it was established in 1990, this attraction gets over half a million visitors per year.
 There are several recreational activities in the site including fishing, swimming, hiking, camping, boating, and hunting.
 There are several boat ramps in the site that enables tourists to explore any of these activities.